 All staff, Governors and Trustees have completed the online ‘Prevent’ training which explains about radicalisation and how staff might be able to recognise when it is happening to a child and how school can best deal with this.

 There are many websites that explain more about radicalisation and give support for you to help your child.
-Some are listed below:
+Some are linked below:

-If you have any further questions around radicalisation then please speak to Sue Caine, Head of School.
+If you have any further questions around radicalisation then please speak to Lynne Rogers, Director of Pastoral Care.